This video features markets, Father’s Day activities, street parties and various community festivals and events in Vancouver in June.

-- National Indigenous Peoples Day at Trout Lake – formerly called National Aboriginal Day, the occasion is marked by a processipon from the Vancouver Aboriginal Friendship Centre to John Hendry Park followed by festival activities at Trout Lake.
+- National Indigenous Peoples Day at Trout Lake – formerly called National Aboriginal Day, the occasion is marked by a procession from the Vancouver Aboriginal Friendship Centre to John Hendry Park followed by festival activities at Trout Lake.
 Similar events take place in other communities throughout the Lower Mainland.

 - Aboriginal Celebrations at Canada Place – family-friendly events used to take place at Canada Place in celebration of National Aboriginal Day on a weekend close to June 21st.
 (Note: As of 2018 this event is no longer taking place.)

-- TD Vancouver International Jazz Festival – a two-week music festival featuring both free and ticketed jazz concerts around town.
+- Vancouver International Jazz Festival – a two-week music festival featuring both free and ticketed jazz concerts around town.
 Venues featured in the video include David Lam Park and Granville Island.